tokebe/niclassify/docs/user-manual.md

 - Either `processid` or `UPID`.
 If `UPID`, the values in the column must be guaranteed to be unique for each row, or the program may encounter errors or output unexpected data.
 - `nucleotides` containing nucleotide sequences.
 Sequences with less than 350 base pairs will be dropped.
 These sequences need not be aligned.
-- `marker_codes` containing marker code information.
+- `marker_codes` (optional) containing marker code information.
 Rows not containing the marker code `COI-5P` will be dropped.
 - `species_name` containing the name of the species for the given sample.

 If no other columns are selected, you must select the "No Split" option in the Taxonomic Split Level Settings (D17).
-If you wish to split by a taxonomic level, you must have a column specifying that taxonomic level for each sample named *\<taxonomic level name\>_name*.
+If you wish to split by a taxonomic level, you must have a column specifying that taxonomic level for each sample named _\<taxonomic level name\>\_name_.
 For instance, if you wish to split by order, there must be a column named `order_name` specifying the order name for each sample.
 The system will tolerate missing taxonomic level names, however relying on this is very likely to cause useless feature data.

 To import custom data, assuming it satisfies these requirements, click the Load Custom Data Button (B6), navigate to the data file, and select it.
 The program will warn you of any problems it can detect while attempting to read the file.